interruptlabs/heimdallr-client/universal-stub/README.md

 This is a cross-platform URI stub based on Electron to forward URL events to the python-based `heimdallr_client.py`.

 The [macos-stub](../macos-stub/README.md) is still recommended for MacOS users for lower overheads.
-Especially on ARM64 as the releases currently are x86 only which significantly impacts responsiveness due rosetta startup costs.
+If you choose to use the Electron stub make sure you match your architecture as Rosetta startup costs will cause a significant delay in resolving your URIs.

 If you dislike Electron, feel free to send over a [pull request](https://github.com/interruptlabs/heimdallr-client/pulls) with a platform specific method for your OS of choice.